-Psychological disorders are major risk factors for developing an addiction.
-When you come to treatment at Crestview Recovery, you’re going to be in the hands of a staff that can help.
+People often turn to drugs and alcohol for relief of the symptoms of mental health concerns.
+For this reason, psychological disorders are major risk factors for developing an addiction.
+When you come to treatment at Crestview Recovery, you’re going to be in the hands of a staff that can help through dual diagnosis treatment.
 We’ll diagnose you to see if you have any underlying mental illnesses that may be playing a role in your substance abuse problem.
-First, we’ll help you understand how your mental illness may have led you to drinking or using drugs.
+First, we’ll help you understand how your mental illness may have led you to drink or using drugs.

 Understanding Psychological Disorders

-If you’re like most of the people in the United States, you didn’t receive a proper education about mental health.
-Most mental illnesses develop between the ages of 14 and 24, which is typically when you’re learning about physical health.
+If you’re like most of the people in the United States, you didn’t receive proper education about mental health.
+Most mental health concerns often develop between the ages of 14 and 24, which is typically when you’re learning about physical health.
 While your physical health is extremely important and can help reduce symptoms of mental illness, there’s more to understand.
-Not knowing what the symptoms of mental illness look like, can be very scary and confusing if you suddenly start developing them.
+Not knowing what the symptoms of mental illness look like can be very scary and confusing if you suddenly start developing them.

-Eventually, there comes a point where you lose control of making the choice to use or drink when you’re feeling anxious or depressed.
-Your brain begins to crave the alcohol or drugs to make you feel better.
+Eventually, there comes a point where you lose control of the ability to make a choice to use or drink when you’re feeling anxious or depressed.
+Your brain begins to crave alcohol or drugs to make you feel better.
 Eventually, your symptoms will get worse due to the chemical changes from the substances themselves.
 This results in co-occurring disorders, which require treatment alongside your addiction.

 Treating Addiction and Psychological Disorders Separately